You can find so many writing rules that it can become a little confusing. I could probably list a hundred or more.

 For me, it’s much easier to divide writing into steps that are in a logical progression or order.

 When you sit down at your keyboard, you can ask yourself, what am I doing now?

-If you can answer your question in one word, you are focused on your task.
+If you can answer your question in one word, you focus on your task.
 Generally, I have four answers.

-You start every new project with a blank page.
-The only way to fill it is to write.
+You start every new project with a blank page, and the only way to fill it is to write.

 At this early stage, all I concentrate on is getting my thoughts and ideas into words and sentences.